jankotek/mapdb-site/doc/internals.rst

 Volume
 ------

-``ByteBuffer`` is best raw buffer abstraction Java has.
-However its size is limited by 31 bits addressing to 2GB.
+``ByteBuffer`` is the best raw buffer abstraction Java has.
+However, its size is limited by 31 bits addressing to 2GB.
 For that purpose MapDB uses ``Volume`` as raw buffer abstraction.
 It takes multiple ``ByteBuffer``\ s and uses them together with 64bit addressing.
-Each ``ByteBuffer`` has 1GB size and represents *slice*.
-IO operations which cross slice boundaries are not supported (``readLong(1GB-3)`` will throw an exception).
-It is responsibility of higher layer ``Store`` to ensure data do not overlap slice boundaries.
+Each ``ByteBuffer`` has 1GB size and represents a *slice*.
+The IO operations which cross slice boundaries are not supported (``readLong(1GB-3)`` will throw an exception at such offset).
+It is the responsibility of the higher layer ``Store`` to ensure data do not overlap slice boundaries.

 MapDB provides some Volume implementations: heap buffers, direct (off-heap) buffers, memory mapped files and random access file.
-Each implementation fits different situation.
-For example memory mapped files have great performance, however 32bit desktop app will probably prefer random access files.
+Each implementation fits a different situation.
+For example memory mapped files have great performance, however a 32bit desktop app will probably prefer random access files.
 All implementations share the same format, so it is possible to copy data (and entire store) between implementations.

-User can also supply their own ``Volume`` implementations.
-For example each 1Gb slice can be stored in separate file on multiple disks, to create software RAID. ``Volume`` could also handle duplication, binary snapshots (MapDB snapshots are at different layer) or raw disks.
+Users can also supply their own ``Volume`` implementations.
+For example, each 1Gb slice can be stored in a separate file on multiple disks, to create software RAID. ``Volume`` could also handle duplication, binary snapshots (MapDB snapshots are at different layer) or raw disks.